needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion-providers.md

 Alternatively, use `TryStartLocomotionImmediately` to attempt to transition the provider into the `LocomotionState.Moving` state and to gain access to the required XR Body Transformer immediately.
 Note, `TryStartLocomotionImmediately` will bypass `LocomotionState.Preparing` state and the `LocomotionProvider.canStartMoving` check.

-When the Locomotion Provider receives to the XR Body Transformer, the provider can try to queue the desired transformation with the XR Body Transformer.
-See [XR Body Transformer](xr-body-transformer.md) for a more thorough explanation of the queueing process.
+When the Locomotion Provider transitions into the `LocomotionState.Moving` state, the provider can begin trying to queue the desired transformation with the XR Body Transformer.
+See the [Locomotion overview](locomotion.md#xr-body-transformer) XR Body Transformer section for a more thorough explanation of the queueing process.

 Upon completion of the locomotion, use `TryEndLocomotion` to have the Locomotion Mediator attempt to transition the Locomotion Provider to the `LocomotionState.Ended`.
-The Locomotion Mediator will call `LocomotionProvider.OnLocomotionEnd()`.
+The Locomotion Mediator will call `LocomotionProvider.OnLocomotionStateChanging` if successful.

-The `LocomotionProvider` abstract class also providers two events:
+The `LocomotionProvider` abstract class also provides public events:
 * `locomotionStarted` is invoked once the provider successfully enters the `LocomotionState.Moving` state.
-* `locomotionEnded` is invoked once the provider successfully enters the `LocomotionState.Ended` state.
+* `locomotionEnded` is invoked once the provider successfully enters the `LocomotionState.Ended` state and all of the provider's queued transformations have been applied, if any.
+* `locomotionStateChanged` is invoked immediately upon the provider transitioning `LocomotionState`.
+* `beforeStepLocomotion` is invoked just before the provider's queued transformations are applied.
+* `afterStepLocomotion` is invoked just after the provider's queued transformations are applied.